RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 also really like the tools that I use.
 They fit me.
 I fit them.
 So what do I do?

-One possibility is using more tools to overcome some of the difficulties with pairing.
+One possibility is to use more tools to overcome some of my difficulties with pairing.
 Specifically, using a lightweight version control system (like git) and a free code hosting site (like, say, Github) you can arrange a style of pairing where two people work on the same code, but each using their own device and tools and setup.
-Pairing is the same during the actual coding process with whatever Driver/Navigator dynamic you want to use.
+Pairing is the same during the actual coding process with whatever Driver/Navigator or other dynamic you want to use.
 The difference comes when you swap.
 Instead of simply sliding the keyboard across to your partner, you commit, and push to your central repository.
 Your partner then pulls down the latest code and starts working on their machine.
+This is certainly a bit more work than just handing off the keyboard, so it may not be suitable to very rapid hand-offs.
+But I haven't found it to be overly onerous so far.